SreeHarsha-Kamisetty/cyber-fusion/README.md

-# StayHub - HotelCard Clone
+# StayHub - Hotel Booking website

 StayHub is a user-centric hotel booking platform committed to providing a delightful and convenient experience for travelers exploring the beauty of Switzerland.
 Our platform boasts a diverse range of accommodations to suit every traveler's preferences, from intimate bed and breakfasts to opulent hotels offering top-notch amenities.